-You will want to try different locations around the pond where the crappie tend to hunt for food.
+You will want to try different locations around the river where the crappie tend to hunt for food.
 This may mean doing some fishing on your own to see where they gather around dawn and twilight.
 A little research can go a long way towards setting up your nets in the right place.
 Once you start to catch them, you should be able to gather a considerable amount.

 To setup crappie trap or perch trap, which also works on the same principle, is straightforward and not as labor intensive as you might think.
 Plus, you can catch considerably more crappie with less time and effort.